 - If you are flying with a lap baby, make sure to check your airline’s requirements.
 You may need to take a copy of her birth certificate or shot record to prove their age.
 We forgot that one time and it was rather stressful at the check-in counter while we figured it out.

 - If you are flexible, consider traveling during a time when your toddler will be happiest.
 Maybe mid-morning or later in the afternoon after a little nap, your toddler will be more excited about their family travel experience!

-- Be sure to change baby’s diaper before the flight or car trip.
+- Be sure to change the baby’s diaper before the flight or car trip.
 Of course, there are usually diaper changing stations in at least one of the plane’s bathrooms, but they are tight!
-Much easier to avoid them if you can.
+It is much easier to avoid them if you can.

 What kind of diaper bag should I use?

-I prefer a backpack style diaper bag, similar to the Eddie Bauer one pictured below.
+I prefer a backpack style diaper bag, similar to this one from Eddie Bauer.
 I find them easier to tote through the airport or to the car, and I love having the separate compartments.
 It just makes things easier to find than in a traditional style diaper bag with a lot of space for all the things you need on a flight or car trip.